Soft-tissue Injury Damage Recovery Changes

 She said: ‘We are concerned that the proposed changes may have the effect of hampering access to justice for those seeking to claim compensation for injuries they have suffered through no fault of their own.

 ‘The Law Society strongly opposes plans to remove the right to recover general damages for minor soft-tissue injuries.
-We are gravely concerned about how minor soft-tissue injuries will be defined and it is simply wrong, in our view, that people who suffer what could be injuries which impact on their lives through no fault of their own, are unable to recover compensation.
+We are gravely concerned about how minor soft-tissue injuries will be defined and it is simply wrong, in our view, that people who suffer what could be injuries that impact on their lives through no fault of their own, are unable to recover compensation.

 ‘The government seemingly believes that plans to raise the small-claims limit for personal injury claims to £5000 and abandon general damages for “minor” whiplash injuries will help stop fraudulent claims.
 We disagree.
 It is critical that fraud is tackled but stopping people making legitimate claims is not the answer.
 It is important to be clear, there is a difference between fraudulent claims and what the government is referring to as unnecessary claims, which it believes are being brought for inconsequential injuries.’